U.S.S. KIDD unveils new exhibit to commemorate kamikaze attack 80 years ago

 “Really focused on telling the story of the kamikaze attack, talking about the kamikaze itself, their nature, and why they were there in the first place, getting through that and telling that other side.”

-Among the soldiers on the ship that day was Dr. Broox Garret, who captured a picture of the plane before it collided with the Kidd.
+Among the sailors on the ship that day was Dr. Broox Garret, who captured a picture of the plane before it collided with the Kidd.
 At the reveal, his grandson, Bill Sanders, shared the story of how his grandfather captured the moments leading up to the crash.

 “He thought that was an allied plane; he thought it was a friendly plane, so he took the picture, the alarm sounded, the plane's traveling 300 plus miles and crashes into the ship,” Sanders said.